 Battery Point

-Battery Point (or Portishead Point as it’s also known) is a popular spot for dog walkers, with stunning views overlooking the Bristol Channel towards Wales.
+Battery Point, also known as Portishead Point, is a popular dog walking spot with stunning views across the Bristol Channel towards Wales.

-The headland is an open grassy space with craggy rocks leading down to the water and Portishead Point Lighthouse at the tip.
-The sloped grass has plenty of benches around for you and your pup to chill and take in the view, it’s particularly beautiful at sunset.
-A short walk away is East Wood, a small, coastal woodland habitat which supports a huge range of wildlife.
+The headland is an open, grassy space with rugged, rocky edges leading down to the water and the Portishead Point Lighthouse at its tip.
+Sloping grass banks are dotted with benches, making it a lovely place to pause and take in the views — especially at sunset.
+Just a short walk away is East Wood, a small coastal woodland that supports a wide variety of wildlife.

-Battery Point is also conveniently close to Portishead Lake Grounds.
+Battery Point is also conveniently close to Portishead Lake Grounds, making it easy to combine both areas into a longer walk.

 The history